 Telling potential clients that they should take their business elsewhere for their own good is a vulnerable thing to do.

 On top of that, most businesses measure their salespeople’s performance on their quota instead of other essential metrics.
-So purposefully removing leads from the pipeline feels scary because it could make hitting your numbers harder.
+So, purposefully removing leads from the pipeline feels scary because it could make hitting your numbers harder.

-But unqualified leads can be just as damaging to your performance as turning them down.
+However, unqualified leads can be just as damaging to your performance as turning them down.

 How Unqualified Leads Hurt Your Business